klho/hypoct/doc/tutorial.rst

 >>> tree = hypoct.Tree(x, ext=[10, 0])

-This tells the code to set the length of the root along the first dimension to 10; its length along the second dimension is calculated from the data (the corresponding entry is nonpositive).
+This tells the code to set the length of the root along the first dimension to 10; its length along the second dimension is calculated from the data (since the corresponding entry is nonpositive).
 This is often useful if there is some external parameter governing the problem geometry, for example, periodicity conditions.
 Like ``siz``, ``ext`` can also be given as a single number, in which case it is automatically expanded as appropriate.
 The default is ``ext=0``.

 Remarks
 .......